 Shoulder dystocia is a very serious birth injury that can be caused by medical negligence during the birthing process.
 If your child suffered a birth injury, such as shoulder dystocia, cerebral palsy, or cephalohematoma, you may be eligible for compensation.
-Contact the Detroit medical malpractice attorneys at Lipton Law for your free, no-obligation consultation.
+Contact the Southfield medical malpractice attorneys at Lipton Law for your free, no-obligation consultation.
 Call our Southfield office today at 248-557-1688.

 What Is Shoulder Dystocia?

 Shoulder dystocia occurs during a vaginal delivery when the baby’s head is delivered, but the shoulders become stuck behind the mother’s pubic bone.
 Doctors should look for the “turtle sign” when the baby pulls their head back into the birth canal after it’s been delivered.
 This is a clear indication that there is an increased risk of shoulder dystocia occurring.

 Doctors and nurses should act immediately when this happens so they can dislodge the baby’s shoulder and ensure the baby is delivered safely.
 The quicker doctors react to shoulder dystocia, the lower the risk factors are for injuries.
 This medical condition can affect both the mother and infant and leave the baby with permanent shoulder and arm injuries.

 Is Shoulder Dystocia a Birth Injury?

 Despite medical advancements, shoulder dystocia cannot be prevented in certain circumstances.
 During vaginal delivery, if the doctor’s pulls do not deliver the baby’s shoulders because one of the shoulders is stuck on the mother’s pubic bone, shoulder dystocia has occurred.
 If the doctor or other medical professional does not diagnose shoulder dystocia or diagnoses it too late, they may be guilty of medical malpractice.